Torrencem/fixed_vec/post.md

 let index_b = todo!("These could be user supplied!");

 for _ in 0..100 {
+    // ...
-    v[index_a] += 5;
+    // is index_a out of bounds?
+Bounds check v[index_a] += 5;
     v[index_b] += 10;
+    // ...
 }

 // ...
 ```

 An example implementation might look like [this](https://godbolt.org/z/8786Gc).
-Now, there is bounds checking going on (see line 75 of the assembly).
+Now, there is bounds checking going on according to Godbolt (see line 75 of the assembly).
 In an ideal world, the bounds checks would happen once before the loop, since the indices aren't changing, and the vec isn't shrinking in size.
 Is the optimized code only doing the bounds check once?
-Well, to find out, we'll have to put on our assembly hats.
+Well, let's check the assembly.

 Below is the assembly generated for my example: